kaiser-rpg/KaiserRPG.github.io/pages/reference/state/man-vs-nature.md

 A standard human on a standard planet will fall 500 feet the first round and then each round that follows, they will fall 1000 feet.

 ## Lack of Air
 You are considered to have the Lack of Air State when you cannot take in fresh air.
-If you were unprepared for the lack of air, during the End Phase, you must make a Difficulty Characteristic Check of 10 with your Constitution.
+If you were unprepared for the lack of air, each End Phase you must make a Difficulty Characteristic Check of 10 with your Constitution.
 Failure means you have run out of air and are at risk of falling unconscious.
-If you were prepared, you make the Characteristic Check every five rounds.
+If you were prepared, the initial Characteristic Check is 5.
 Each time you pass the check, the difficulty increases by one.
 Additionally, some situations might cause you to lose your breath.

 Once you run out of air, you need to make a Physical Resistance Check each round to stay conscious.
 The difficulty starts at 8 and increases by 1 point with every success.
 Every round you are without air, you also gain a -1 All Action Penalty.